src-d/okrs/README.md

 - [ ] Extend lookout developer documentation in gitbook
 - [ ] Stable Python SDK (training-aware?
 DD)
 - [ ] Stable Go SDK (training-aware?
 DD)

+### Promote 'Assisted Code Review' to developers in the open-source community [DevRel]

+- [ ] Prepare beta announcement with top 3 analyzers
+- [ ] Update Product webpage with description, videos, and instructions on how to use it
+- [ ] Write press release, blog post, etc
+- [ ] Plan social media strategy (twitter, reddit, hackernews ...)
+- [ ] Schedule an online meetup demoing Analyzers & show how people can build one
+- [ ] Define a strategy for analyzers promotion / Registry ?
+- [ ] Identify users after launch and partner with them

 ### Release a production ready service